areaDetector/ADFastCCD/documentation/FastCCDDoc.md

 Configuration
 -------------

-The Prosilica driver is created with the prosilicaConfig command, either from C/C++ or from the EPICS IOC shell.
+The FastCCD driver is created with the FastCCDConfig command, either from C/C++ or from the EPICS IOC shell.

     int FastCCDConfig(char *portName,